ubccpsc/classy/docs/instructor/features.md

   - 1-to-1 or 1-to-many Docker container to assignment grading capabilities.
 - Manage when assignments are automatically graded with open and close dates.
 - Assign students private repos to work on assignments.
-- Assign teams of students a common private repo to work on an assignment in.
+- Assign teams a common private repo to collaborate on.
-- View and export grades (grade export supports CSV format).
+- View/export grades (grade export supports CSV format).
 - Import/update Classlist information directly through API.
 - Implement custom front-end views and features using JavaScript and RESTful APIs.

 ## AutoTest Features

-- Students receive grade feedback for a commit and automatic build failure notifications on push events.
+- Students receive grade feedback for grade requests on `commit` actioms and automatic build failure notifications on `push` actions.
+- Student grade feedback quotas based on customizable time.
 - Instructors build Docker containers to compute automated feedback and grades for code commits.
 - TAs have access to container logs and grades to quickly give human feedback to students.
 - Grading and feedback containers are configurable for 1-to-many assignments and 1-to-1 assignments.